 The Richmond Centre for Disability (RCD) encourages conservation and environmental care.
 Hence we urge you to sign up for our email distribution list.
 We are happy to send E-Newsletter to anyone who is interested in receiving our information.
 Please email Jacqueline(email@example.com) to send your name, phone number and email address to be on our E-Newsletter mailing list.

 Perspective Newsletter for RCD Donors

-The publication of our first Perspective Newsletter is now complete.
-It will be published twice per year with a goal of letting donors know how their monetary donations are being put to use.
+Since 2013 with the publication of our first Perspective Newsletter, it has been published twice per year with a goal of letting donors know how their monetary donations are being put to use.
 RCD Participant achievements will be highlighted along with upcoming events everyone can be involved in.
 The newsletter will also be used as an opportunity for you to get to know RCD staff a little more.
 It can be downloaded here.
 Take a look!

 A New Perspective on Disability.

 Click here to download the 2017 Annual Report.

 Resources for Career Development Project Final Report

 The RCD administered the ESDC’s Opportunities Fund Community Coordinator Agreement via its project – “Resource for Career Development” from April 2014 to March 2015.
 The RCD had delivered services to people with disabilities by giving them the opportunity to benefit from interventions, enabling them to develop their skills and employability in order to prepare them to obtain and keep employment.

 The final report outlines the best practices, outcomes, performance measures, impacts, and identified gaps that are learned and observed, or arising during implementation of the project.

 Click here to view the “Final Report – Resources for Career Development Project”.